UNEP DTU Partnership (UNEPDTU), Denmark

 Circular Bioeconomy for the Kenyan Dairy Sector

 Research project The idea of circular bioeconomy (CBE) is gaining broad interest as global environmental challenges become monumental and demand a shift from linear production-consumption models to circular models.
 CBE is particularly relevant for lower-middle income ...
-First year report The kick-off meeting of the VALORISE project was succesfully held at the ICIPE Campus, Kasarani, Nairobi 14-15 June 2022, organised by the African Centre of Technology Studies.
-The event also marked the first physical meeting of ...
+Midterm report A project kick-off workshop was held in Nairobi 14-15 June 2022, hosted by ACTS, followed by field trips to dairy processors in and around Nairobi and Nakuru and visit to Egerton University.
+Partnership agreements were finalised in ...

 Read more